Tips on Avoiding Separation Anxiety, Handling, Soft Mouths, and Socialization During Covid

 Here’s how to do it with your puppies:

 You know that soft gentle gnawing that puppies do sometimes?
 If it’s soft, the adults in the house should allow it for now.
-When the puppy bears down harder you can give a high pitched yelp if you can do that, but the most important thing to do would be to get up immediately and walk away.
+When the puppy bears down harder, the most important thing to do would be to get up immediately and walk away.
 You can say “Oops!” or “Ouch” and just abandon that dog.
 Eew.
 Yucky dog.
 You don’t want to say “no bite”, or hold his mouth, or make him bite his own lip, etc. When you aggress against him, he’s likely to escalate, and then you might escalate, and now everyone’s feelings are hurt and he hasn’t even learned what you needed him to learn.
 Saying no and keeping the game going is also is a mistake, as the puppy just thinks you’re roughhousing.
-Instant abandonment is feedback that there’s one thing he can do that ends your desire to play with him, which is to bear down with his teeth.
+Instant abandonment is feedback that there’s one thing he can do that abruptly ends your desire to play with him, which is to bear down with his teeth.
 Even other puppies do this to a degree.
 Someone in a litter bites too hard and the bitten puppy yelps and stops playing to lick his wounds.
 If there is one thing (biting too hard) that reliably, consistently ends his playtime, he’s going to start to avoid that.
 If, when you get up to walk away he follows you nipping at you, just pick him up without much comment (maybe an “Oops – too bad!”) and plop him on the other side of a baby gate for a few minutes.
 When he’s calm, let him out.
 You could even try another play session, but if he bites down again, you could have a 2- strikes-and-you’re-out policy.
 If you have smaller children at home, it’s important that an adult be involved with all play sessions and to have things puppy can bite on like tug toys or stuffed animals.
 Teach kids that if the dog is getting rough or just too excited to just stand up and “be a tree”, crossing their arms, turning away.
 If he persists in jumping at the kids to get their attention back, you may then want to put the dog in a short timeout, but If he calms down, they can return to gentle play.
 Keep an eye out for a puppy that’s had enough and end the playtime on a good note before he gets too wound up.
 Start a different activity like a walk outside or chewing on something in a quiet spot.
 If you’re out in public and the puppy puts his mouth on a stranger you should also calmly end the interaction.
 “Oops – Time to go.”
 It’s important that a dog doesn’t think it’s acceptable to goof around with strangers by getting mouthy with them.
-Playing with a stranger might be fun for that stranger, but a dog putting their mouth on them might not be.
+Playing with a stranger might be fun for that stranger, but later in life a dog putting their mouth on them might not be.
 A lot of people out there are nervous around dogs, and they might just be litigious, accusing your goofball of maliciously biting them.
 Best to not develop that habit.